Tutorial: Using the Command Line Interface

 diff Diffs two collectoons to create a patch.

-export Exports a database to a dump.
+export Exports a database to a standard dump format.

 fq Query facets from the specified collection.